Ji-Hwan Bae Player Props: Pirates vs. Mets

 Ji-Hwan Bae At The Plate

-- Bae is batting .277 with eight doubles, two home runs and 13 walks.
+- Bae is hitting .271 with eight doubles, two home runs and 13 walks.

-- Bae is batting .385 during his last outings and is on a four-game hitting streak.

-- Bae has reached base via a hit in 31 games this year (of 52 played), and had multiple hits in 12 of those games.
+- Bae has picked up a hit in 58.5% of his 53 games this season, with more than one hit in 22.6% of them.

-- In 52 games played this year, he has gone deep in just two of them.
+- In 53 games played this season, he has gone deep in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.